wallabra/loot-and-roam/CONTRIBUTING.md

 ### Organizational

-Here's some important stuff for anyone thinking about .
+Here's some important stuff for anyone thinking about the cooperative's relation to their community, whether they should join, etc.

 Loot & Roam is being developed by GameCircular.
 We accept public contributions under our own discretion of acceptance.
 While this is ultimately a GameCircular